How do I know when it is time to come in for a checkup?

 We use many kinds of lasers for precise, comfortable dentistry.

-Our soft-tissue laser allows us to treat gum disease, perform crown lengthening, harvest and place gum grafts, reduce gum tissue for esthetics, and do biopsies.
+Our soft-tissue laser allows us to treat gum disease, perform crown lengthening, reduce gum tissue for esthetics, and do biopsies.
 You will need no stitches after laser surgery, and bleeding is minimal.
 Most patients recover more quickly after laser surgery than they do following traditional surgery.

 What is a digital X-ray, and how is it different from traditional X-rays?